mudgen/governance-token-diamond/README.md

 5. Token holders are rewarded for voting by being minted new tokens.
 This is "governance mining".
 Safeguards exist to prevent too much inflation.
 6. Passed proposals are executed on-chain.
 7. Passed proposals are executed using `delegatecall` to enable governance of the governance token diamond itself.
-8. Implements the Diamond Standard so that passed proposals can add/replace/remove functions on itself.
+8. Implements the Diamond Standard so that passed proposals can add/replace/remove functions.

 ## Executable Proposals